 Kids cry.
-Some kids throw a temper tantrum.
+Some kids throw temper tantrums.
 I know it, you know it, it’s a fact of life.
 My kids are probably a bit louder than most kids.
 I say this because I know my kids are hyper, independent, stubborn, and mischievous little monkeys.
 They don’t have a mild bone in their bodies, and that applies to all four of them.
 As much as I love them, I know they can be brats.
 Just like me and their dad, if you catch us on a bad day.
 So with that said… a crying child equals a stressed-out mom.

 I had a bad mom day, (or maybe a few) when we were in Kentucky for six weeks this Spring.
 I am only in the US every couple of years so when we visit I make sure to visit as many Goodwill stores as I possibly can.
 We live on my husband’s Social Security Disability in Mexico.
 This enables us to be in our Bible ministry and to travel.
 Goodwill has saved our family hundreds of dollars, if not thousands.
 This day my two tween daughters, my two-year-old, and I shopped at two Goodwills.